Merzasphor/MWSE/docs/source/types/tes3creature.md

 ### `type`

-The type of the creature, represented by a number for normal, daedra, undead, or humanoid.
+The type of the creature.
+Maps to tes3.creatureType.* constants.

 **Returns**: